mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/10.References/Organized Documentation.md

 ### Filing System Overview
 - **System Structure**:
-  - Describe the overall structure of the filing system.
-This might include a hierarchical setup with main categories and subcategories or a more flat structure based on document types.
+  - The filing system for Simple_Calculator_Project is organized hierarchically, with main categories aligned with the project phases: Planning, Execution, Monitoring, and Closure.
+Each main category is further divided into subcategories such as Technical Documents, Financial Records, Communication Logs, and Risk Management.

 - **Categorization**:
-  - Detail how documents are categorized.
-Categories could be based on project phases (e.g., planning, execution, closure), document types (e.g., technical documents, financial records, communication logs), or other relevant criteria.
+  - Documents are categorized based on their relevance to specific project phases or types.
+For example, within the Execution phase, documents are categorized into Deliverables, Progress Reports, and Change Requests.
+This ensures that related documents are grouped together, making it easier to locate specific files.

 ### Document Naming Conventions
 - **Standardized Naming**:
+  - A standardized naming convention is used to ensure consistency across all project documents.
+The format is as follows:
+    - **ProjectName_DocumentType_Date_VersionNumber**.
+    - Example: `SimpleCalculator_Budget_20230815_v1.docx`.
-  - Define a standardized naming convention for documents.
-This could include the project name, document type, date, and version number (e.g., ProjectName_Budget_20230405_v2).
+  - This convention includes the project name, type of document (e.g., Budget, Report, Specification), the date of creation or last update (in YYYYMMDD format), and the version number.

 ### Storage and Retrieval
 - **Storage Locations**:
-  - Specify where documents are stored, whether in a digital repository (like a cloud storage system or project management software) or physical filing systems.
+  - All documents are stored in a centralized digital repository on a cloud-based platform (e.g., Google Drive, SharePoint) that allows for real-time collaboration and access from any location.
+  - Physical copies, where necessary, are stored in a secure, organized filing cabinet with folders labeled according to the same categorization system used in the digital repository.

 - **Retrieval Process**:
-  - Explain the process for retrieving documents.
-If using a digital system, this could include search functionalities, tags, or filters.
+  - The digital repository includes advanced search functionalities that allow users to locate documents by keyword, category, date, or document type.
+Filters and tags are also used to streamline the retrieval process, enabling quick access to specific documents.

 ### Security and Access
 - **Access Control**:
-  - Outline the access control measures in place.
-Specify who has access to what documents and how access permissions are managed.
+  - Access to the digital repository is controlled through role-based permissions.
+Project managers have full access, while team members have restricted access depending on their role and responsibilities.
+Sensitive documents, such as financial records and legal contracts, are further restricted to authorized personnel only.
+  - Access permissions are managed by the project administrator and are reviewed regularly to ensure appropriate access levels.

 - **Confidentiality Protocols**:
-  - Detail any confidentiality protocols, especially for sensitive documents, including encryption, password protection, or physical security measures for hard copies.
+  - Confidential documents are encrypted and password-protected.
+Access logs are maintained to monitor who accesses or modifies these files.
+For physical documents, sensitive files are stored in a locked cabinet with restricted access to authorized personnel only.

 ### Version Control
 - **Version Management**:
-  - Describe the version control system.
-Explain how different versions of documents are tracked and managed to ensure that team members are always working with the most up-to-date information.
+  - A version control system is in place within the digital repository to track changes to documents.
+Each document is tagged with its version number, and previous versions are archived but remain accessible if needed.
+  - A changelog is maintained within each document, detailing edits, updates, and the name of the team member who made the changes.

 ### Regular Maintenance
 - **Update and Cleanup Routine**:
-  - Define a routine for updating and cleaning up the filing system.
-This could include archiving outdated documents, updating existing files, or removing duplicates.
+  - The filing system is reviewed and updated on a monthly basis.
+This routine includes archiving outdated documents, updating versions, and removing any duplicate or unnecessary files.
+  - An annual audit of the filing system ensures long-term compliance with project management best practices.

 ### Integration with Communication Tools
 - **Link with Communication Channels**:
-  - Explain how the filing system is integrated with communication channels (like emails or team collaboration platforms) for easy reference and sharing of documents.
+  - The filing system is integrated with the team’s communication platform (e.g., Microsoft Teams, Slack), allowing direct links to documents within messages and discussion threads.
+This integration facilitates quick reference and reduces the need for repeated file uploads.

 ### Documentation Best Practices
 - **Best Practice Guidelines**:
-  - Provide guidelines for best practices in document creation, filing, and management to maintain consistency and efficiency.
+  - Best practices include creating clear, concise, and well-structured documents, using the standardized naming convention, and ensuring that all documents are properly categorized and filed immediately upon creation.
+  - Regular training sessions are held to keep the team updated on best practices and any changes to the filing system.

 ---

-This organized approach to documentation for Simple_Calculator_Project ensures that all team members can easily find and use the documents they need.
-Regular updates, adherence to naming conventions, and proper security measures are key for maintaining an effective filing system.
+This organized documentation system for Simple_Calculator_Project enhances efficiency, ensures easy access to necessary information, and maintains the integrity and security of project files.
+By following these structured practices, the project team can ensure that all documentation needs are met promptly and effectively.